altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - General
    - Redirect in the same way everywhere and use strings, not imported views at the top.
 Also rename view ids (on some views only) to keep things short
    - Move utility functions from constants to toolsService
-- When loading local pivs, check for existence and remove stale entries from pivMap

 ## Store structure